MeerKar/SQLite/README.md

 # Background

  In this project as a part of a  trip planning to Honalulu Hawaii,  climate analysis about the area has been done using the various steps .
+ For doing this a Python Pandas file has been created and link is

  These tasks has been divided into two parts.

 # Part 1: Analyze and Explore the Climate Data